carbonplan/layouts/README.md

 ## api

-Several of these components are wrappers for the [`Layout`](https://github.com/carbonplan/components/blob/main/src/layout.js) component that we generally use as the top-level component for our pages.
+Most of these components are wrappers for the [`Layout`](https://github.com/carbonplan/components/blob/main/src/layout.js) component that we generally use as the top-level component for our pages.
 As such, they are also intended to act as top-level page components.
 In particular, `Article` `Supplement` `Post` `Tool` and `NavSection` all play this role.

-The remaining components are either elements of those layouts that might also be useful on their own, like `QuickLook` or `NavMenu`, or components that we tend to use only in the context of these layouts, like the `SectionDivider` within an `Article` or the `FigureCaption` that we use within an `Article` or `Post`.
+The remaining components are either elements of those layouts that might sometimes be useful on their own, llike `NavMenu`, or components that se only in the context of these layouts and are linked via specifid design constraints, like the use of `Cite` and `PullQuote` within an `Article`.

 Here are all the components currently available, grouped by where we tend to use them (some components appear in multiple groups):